What we’re about

 He wanted to make sure that our active Event Organizers didn't get saddled with the monetary costs for those events in addition to volunteering their time and energy planning and leading events.
 He also wanted to avoid charging participants an annual membership fee like some groups do.

-We'll continue that tradition at this June's cookout and in the Fall, and add a new twist.
+We'll continue that tradition at this Fall's cookout, and add a new twist.
 Traditionally there would be a "passing the hat" type of collection process during and after the Saturday night meal, which we'll honor.

 However, we have far more members attending our events than just those coming to the Cookout.
 We'd like to give everyone the opportunity to financially support GSHAG, if they so choose.